conditions of entry

 Exhibition dates: 12-27 September 2026

-APPLICATION REQUIREMENTS
+ENTRY REQUIREMENTS

 The following information must be included when you apply for entry into the Wollombi Valley Sculpture Festival: